kouheiyamamoto/jobs_C_games/README.md

-# This folda is my colleage's last subjects
+# This fold is my colleage's last subjects

 *jobs1.c is first subject because it's not perfect.